zbb272/ruby-boating-school-dc-web-career-021819/README.md

 * Student.all should return all of the student instances
 * Student.full_names should return an array of all of the students full names
 * Student#add_boating_test should initialize a new boating test with a student (Object), a boating test name (String), a boating test status (String), and an Instructor (Object)
-* return all boating Tests for that student
-* check boating test status
-* return all instructors for that student
+* Student.find_student will take in a student full name and output that student

 'BoatingTest' class:
-* should initialize with name and status
+* should initialize with student (Object), a boating test name (String), a boating test status (String), and an Instructor (Object)
 * BoatingTest.all returns an array of all boating tests
-* BoatingTest#student returns student object for that boating test
-* return boating test statuses

 'Instructor' class:
 * init with name
-* return all students
+* return all instructors
-* return a student and see all their failed statuses
+* Student.fail_student should take in a student name and return
-* return all boating tests you supervised

-Run ruby tools/console.rb to seed
+Run ruby tools/console.rb in console to seed

+Here is some example seed data:

+spongebob= Student.new("Spongebob", "Squarepants")
+ patrick= Student.new("Patrick", "Star")

+puff= Instructor.new("Ms.Puff")
+krabs= Instructor.new("Mr.Krabs")

+test1= patrick.add_boating_test("Don't Crash 101", "pending", puff)